japila-books/apache-spark-internals/docs/InterruptibleIterator.md

 hasNext: Boolean
 ----

-NOTE: `hasNext` is part of link:++https://www.scala-lang.org/api/2.11.x/index.html#scala.collection.Iterator@hasNext:Boolean++[Iterator Contract] to test whether this iterator can provide another element.
+NOTE: `hasNext` is part of ++https://www.scala-lang.org/api/2.11.x/index.html#scala.collection.Iterator@hasNext:Boolean++[Iterator Contract] to test whether this iterator can provide another element.

-`hasNext` requests the <<context, TaskContext>> to link:spark-TaskContext.adoc#killTaskIfInterrupted[kill the task if interrupted] (that simply throws a `TaskKilledException` that in turn breaks the task execution).
+`hasNext` requests the <<context, TaskContext>> to spark-TaskContext.md#killTaskIfInterrupted[kill the task if interrupted] (that simply throws a `TaskKilledException` that in turn breaks the task execution).

 In the end, `hasNext` requests the <<delegate, delegate Iterator>> to `hasNext`.